 - Students in the non-degree category can only transfer to a non-degree program at their new institution within the same major.

 A transfer can be requested any time prior to the end date on your current DS-2019.
-In order to request a transfer, you must submit to ISFS a completed J-1 Transfer Release Form along with a copy of the admission letter from the new school.
-Once ISFS has received all the necessary documents, please allow 2 weeks for processing of your request.
-You can submit the required documents to the front desk of WIEC, via email to email@example.com, or by faxing them to 740-593-4328.
+In order to request a transfer, you must log into iCats and submit the "SEVIS Transfer Out Request" eform.
+A copy of the admission letter from the new school will be required.
+Once ISSS has received all the necessary documents, please allow 2 weeks for processing of your request.
+You can submit the required documents to the front desk of the ISSS office, via email to firstname.lastname@example.org, or by faxing them to 740-593-4328.

-Once your request has been processed, ISFS will send an email to your OHIO email account confirming that your SEVIS record has been transferred or to confirm that it is scheduled to be transferred (if your requested release date is in the future).
-If you decide that you do not want to transfer to the school noted on the request form, ISFS can cancel the transfer if you notify us about your decision beforethe SEVIS release date you selected.
+Once your request has been processed, ISSS will send an email to your OHIO email account confirming that your SEVIS record has been transferred or to confirm that it is scheduled to be transferred (if your requested release date is in the future).
+If you decide that you do not want to transfer to the school noted on the request form, ISSS can cancel the transfer if you notify us about your decision before the SEVIS release date you selected.
 If you change your mind after the SEVIS release date, you will need to work with the new educational institution to correct your SEVIS record.